-In most sump pumps, you’ll find the first two types of switching options.
+In most products, you’ll find the first two types of switching options.
 Vertical switches comprise of a float and rod.
-When the water level rises, the float goes up, punching the switch in the face; hence, this type of sump pumps start going to town.
-While diaphragm switches also operate similarly, they focus on water pressure instead of level (suitable for small sump basins).
+When the water level in the sump pit rises, the float goes up, punching the switch in the face; hence, this type of sump pumps start going to town.
+While diaphragm one also operates similarly, they focus on water pressure instead.

-Capacitive switches are electronic; they use the air-vs-water-presence dynamic to understand whether sump pumps should be on or off.
+Capacitive switches are electronic; they use the air-vs-water-presence dynamic to understand whether sump pump should be on or off.
 However, the first two, i.e., vertical and diaphragm switches, are susceptible to misreading critical situations due to moving parts.
 So, the third one, i.e., the capacitive one, is the high-end option, but it comes at a cost.

 What strength your sump pump requires should depend on two factors.
 One- the size of your sump pits.
 Two- the climate and rainfall frequency of your zone.
-For areas with little water damage in the sump basin, the sump pump with which you can keep your basement safe with a low-power type pump.
+For areas with little water damage in the sump basin, the sump pump with which you can keep your house basement safe are low-power type pumps.
 We recommend a 1/3 HP sump pump for such sump basins.
 However, for areas with moderate to high precipitation, our recommendation is to get a pump that has 1, 1/2, or 1/3 HP to prevent heavy water damage due to water pressure.

 - Flow Rate